New Haven Water Quality at a Glance

 New Haven – Connecticut – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

 The South Central Connecticut Regional Water Authority (RWA) provides comprehensive water services to approximately 430,000 residents across the greater New Haven metropolitan area, including the communities of Ansonia, Bethany, Branford, Cheshire, Derby, East Haven, Hamden, Milford, New Haven, North Branford, North Haven, Orange, Seymour, West Haven, and Woodbridge.
-Established as a nonprofit corporation in 1977, the system encompasses over 1,700 miles of water distribution lines, 10 reservoirs, three aquifers, and four state-of-the-art treatment facilities that deliver an average of 42.5 million gallons of drinking water daily to Connecticut’s second-largest metropolitan area.
+Established as a nonprofit corporation in 1977, the system encompasses over 1,700 miles of water distribution lines, 10 reservoirs, three aquifers, and multiple state-of-the-art treatment facilities that deliver an average of 46 million gallons of drinking water daily to Connecticut’s second-largest metropolitan area.

 RWA sources its drinking water from multiple reservoir systems including Lake Whitney, Saltonstall, West River, and North Branford reservoirs, along with wellfields that draw from the Quinnipiac, Mill River, and Housatonic River aquifers.
-The water undergoes comprehensive treatment at facilities including the Lake Whitney Water Treatment Plant in Hamden and three other surface water treatment plants.
+The water undergoes comprehensive treatment at facilities including the Lake Whitney Water Treatment Plant in Hamden and other surface water treatment plants.
 RWA’s water consistently meets all federal and state quality standards, though the utility faces ongoing challenges with emerging contaminants like PFAS, infrastructure modernization, and climate adaptation.
 The authority has invested significantly in advanced treatment technologies, watershed protection covering over 27,000 acres, and customer assistance programs to ensure sustainable water supply for future generations.

 New Haven Water Quality: Current Status (2024-2025)